mgsystemsdev/Dmrb/CONFIGURATION.md

 ## 🔧 Setup Instructions

-### Option 1: Local File (Default)
+### Option 1: Local File (Preferred in development)

 1. Place your Excel file at: `data/DRMB.xlsx`
-2. No configuration needed - this is the default mode
+2. Run the app: `streamlit run app.py`
-3. Run the app: `streamlit run app.py`
+3. The app will load the local Excel if it exists; otherwise it will fall back to Google Sheets.

 ### Option 2: Google Sheets